-There are many types of drunk charges a person can legally face after consuming alcohol.
+There are many types of criminal charges a person can face after consuming alcohol.
 Many depend on the jurisdiction where a police arrest was made, and some may include charges relating to the consumption of other substances.
 These charges range from public drunkenness to driving while under the influence.
 While some may result in misdemeanor charges, others may carry more serious criminal charges resulting in jail time.
 It is important for everyone planning to consume alcohol in public or in private to be aware ahead of time of various state and local laws which may apply to consuming too much.

 In most states, operating a motor vehicle with a blood-alcohol content (BAC) level of 0.08 or higher is illegal.
 Those driving commercial vehicles, such as trucks transporting goods, may be charged with drunk driving with a BAC of only 0.04 or higher.
 In some states, BAC levels which may result in a drunk driving charge may be even lower for regular drivers.
 For example, in Utah, a person can be charged with driving under the influence with a blood-alcohol content of only 0.05.

-Drunk charges do not only relate to driving a motorized vehicle while under the influence of alcohol, however.
+Alcohol-related charges do not only involve driving a motorized vehicle while under the influence of alcohol, however.
 In some jurisdictions, riding a bicycle, a lawnmower, or even a skateboard with a BAC of 0.08 or more may result in an arrest.
 While most tend to think that alcohol-related charges stem from driving, the fact is that there are several other offenses which can be applied to a person who has consumed alcohol above the legal limit, and people should be aware of them before they choose to do so.

-Types of Drunk Charges
+Types of Alcohol-Related Charges

 Wet Reckless – Reckless driving may be a crime in and of itself.
 However, when a driver has consumed alcohol and is suspected of reckless driving, this is known as a wet reckless in some jurisdictions.
 This charge may differ from a DUI in that a person’s BAC may technically be within the legal limit or considered to be right at the limit’s borderlines.
 Commonly cited as a misdemeanor or infraction, a wet reckless can be counted as a prior DUI conviction if a person is ever stopped for a drunk charge a second time.